arachid1/soundofnavi/trainers/README.md

     - a) helpers.py: most of the functions called inside train$.py, like load_audios, will be called from there

-    - b) parameters.py: a module (which is imported im most folders) to keep track of ALL parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere in a synchronized manner.
+    - b) parameters.py: a module (which is imported im most folders) to keep track of MOST 40+ (!!) parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere in a synchronized manner.

+### files!
-- files! train2 has an extra 'validation_only' parameters which, if set to true, print the validation results by loading our **best model** from July/August 2020.
+train2 has an extra 'validation_only' parameters which, if set to true, print the validation results by loading our **best model** from July/August 2020.
 You can also find all its training details inside best_model_cache(2360)/ at the root of the repo, including report.txt, tns.txt, its log 2360.out file, the saved models, some spectrograms...

-# Now...
+## Now...

 In local_gc_exe.sh, you have indicated the appropriate trainer for the mode (i.e., folder/task) you want to work on, a training file and other important elements.
 Let's take a look inside your training file.